standardebooks/manual/8-typography.rst

 			<h2 epub:type="title">Stave <span epub:type="z3998:roman">III</span></h2>

 	In special cases it may be desirable to retain :string:`Chapter` for clarity.
-For example, `Frankenstein </ebooks/mary-shelley/frankenstein/>`__ has “Chapter” in titles to differentiate between the “Letter” sections.
+For example, :italics:`Frankenstein </ebooks/mary-shelley/frankenstein/>` has “Chapter” in titles to differentiate between the “Letter” sections.

 Italics
 *******